tusharpamnani/GitHub-Automator/README.md

 - `--link` or `-l`: The URL of the GitHub repository.
 This sets the remote origin if not already set.
 - `--branch` or `-b`: The branch name to push to.
 If not specified, defaults to `master`.
+- `--help` or `-h`: Displays this help message and exits.
+Use this option to get information about the available command-line arguments and their usage.

 ## Contributing